zackosowski/CSVault/Articles/Operators.md

 ---
 #### Operands

 An operand is a value or [[data]] that an operator acts upon.
-Operands can be constants, [[variables]], or expressions, and they provide the necessary inputs for operators to perform operations.
+Operands can be constants, [[Variables]], or expressions, and they provide the necessary inputs for operators to perform operations.
 Here are examples to illustrate different types of operands in various contexts:

 1. **Arithmetic Operations**:
     - **Addition**: In `sum = a + b`, `a` and `b` are operands of the addition operator `+`.